Is Mazda Publicly Traded? A Canadian Investor’s Guide

 Mazda Key Financial Metrics (FY 2024–2025)

 Mazda’s P/E ratio and high dividend yield suggest the company may be undervalued.
+Investors often compare these figures with broader measures of value to determine whether a stock is trading below or above historical expectations.
 However, this could also reflect macroeconomic challenges or industry-specific risks.

 4. Toyota’s Strategic Stake in Mazda